AndreasGeorgantzelis/AndreasGeorgantzelis/README.md

 ### Hi there 👋

-📌Thessaloniki, Greece.
+📌I'm from Thessaloniki, Greece.

-📎Working as a Web Developer.
+📎I'm currently Working as a Web Developer.

-📚Studying Computer Science at Auth.
+📚I'm also Studying Computer Science at Auth.